hieuttblackpink/bigsize_management_staff/README.md

 # MyBigSize - Mobile app for staff in BigSize Shop
-# Flutter
+# Flutter Appliction

-My Capstone project in FPT University - Ho Chi Minh City.
+My Capstone project in FPT University - Ho Chi Minh City.</br>
 SU22SE43 - GSU22SE42 - Manage the 'BigSize' Fashion Chain - MBC

 ## MYBIGSIZE

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.</br>
 This project is a mobile app for staff in the BigSize shop.

 ## Features: